Sure Dividend

 TriplePoint Venture Growth BDC Corp specializes in providing capital and guiding companies during their private growth stage, before they eventually IPO to the public markets.

-The increase in total investment was primarily due to a greater weighted average principal amount outstanding on its income-bearing debt investment portfolio and higher investment yields.
+For the quarter, total investment income of $27.1 million compared to $35.2 million in Q2-2023.
+The decrease in total investment was mainly due to a lower weighted average principal amount outstanding on the BDC’s income-bearing debt investment portfolio.

 Click here to download our most recent Sure Analysis report on TPVG (preview of page 1 of 3 shown below):